system76/docs/_articles/pop-shell.md

 section: software-applications
 ---

+# Using Pop Shell on other GNOME Desktops

 #### For Ubuntu-Based Distros

 In order to build Pop Shell from source, we'll first need to install the build dependencies and <u>git</u> to clone the repository: